 The Eden Project

-The Eden Project is the newest and biggest project for the Center for Sustainability.
-In the summer of 2015, a sophomore residence hall was completely renovated into a "Sustainable Living-Learning Community."
-Residents will interact with innovative building features and specialized programming to engage in sustainability as a lifestyle.
+In the summer of 2015, a sophomore residence hall was completely renovated into a sustainable living-learning community - the Eden Project.
+Residents of the hall interact with innovative building features and specialized programming to engage in sustainability as a lifestyle.
 The project prepares students for lives of purpose, service, and leadership as they engage with the Christian calling to care for the earth.

 Sustainable Building Upgrades